vmtk/scala-lang/tutorials/NetgenWay.md

 title: The Netgen way
 ---

+While the recommended way is to use vmtkmeshgenerator, this is another method to generate volume meshes.

 ## Capping the surface

 Before meshing we may need to generate flat circular endcaps at the open inlet/outlet profiles.
 This depends on the meshing tool we use.
 Netgen requires it.